Positive Scripting for Customer Service

 4. Include Annotated Images of Products in the Scripts

-It can be good practice to display versions of your organisation’s products around the contact centre, so that advisors are constantly being exposed to them, as it helps to build the team’s product knowledge.
-Using images in the script can work to the same affect.
+It can be good practice to display versions of your organisation’s products around the contact centre, so that advisors are constantly exposed to them, as this helps to build the team’s product knowledge.
+Using images in the script can work to the same effect.

 Images will make the script much more engageable.
-Flicking through a document consists of big blocks of words can be disheartening.
+Flicking through a document consisting of big blocks of words can be disheartening.

 Also, images will make the script much more engageable.
-Flicking through a document consists of big blocks of words can be disheartening.
+Flicking through a document consisting of big blocks of words can be disheartening.

 How to TEST a Positive Scripting Experience

 Testing is a crucial part of positive scripting.
-If you choose to role out your new scripts onto the contact centre floor, without prior proof of quality, you cannot be sure of how your customers will react.
+If you choose to roll out your new scripts onto the contact centre floor without prior proof of quality, you cannot be sure of how your customers will react.

-Here is our three pieces of advice for testing your contact centre scripts.
+Here are our three pieces of advice for testing your contact centre scripts.

-1. Role Play and Looks for any Information Gaps
+1. Role Play and Look for any Information Gaps

 A new script will most likely be created in a virtual environment by a single person, away from the reality of customer conversations.